arunkhan/openstack-fuel-virtualbox-packet/README.md

 From the Packet Application website, select the bare metal server and mark it for deletion.

-You are welcome to keep the server running but remember that you will keep being charged until you shut it down.
+You are welcome to keep the server running but remember that you will keep being charged until you delete it via the Packet web app.